 Spiritual Growth - A variety of opportunities are available to encourage spiritual growth.
-Refer to the Spiritual Life Program, Student Ministry and ACTS sections in this handbook.
-Spiritual Emphasis Week in the Fall quarter, Staley Lectures in the Winter quarter and Passion Week in the Spring quarter each feature special speakers and events.
+Refer to the Spiritual Life Program, Student Ministry, and ACTS sections in this handbook.
+Spiritual Emphasis Week, held in the fall and Passion Week, scheduled in the spring feature special speakers and events.,

-Spring Fling - This campus-wide event, a highlight of the Spring quarter, offers entertainment for all.
-Students, faculty and staff participate in a variety of activities - fun, games and food.
+Spring Fling - This campus-wide event, a highlight of the spring quarter, offers entertainment for all.
+Students, faculty and staff participate in a variety of activities and enjoy fun, games, and food.